GithubUser017/EntrezPlantSearch/README.md

    A file with only the titles (for browsing) will be saved to the titles_only folder.

    A partial sample of how your query was sent will be saved to the query_files folder.

+## Recommended device to read output files -- E-ink devices such as Kindle or Onyx Boox

 ## Known bug: If search term is vague, like 'diabetes' it will pull up the max results (9999) for some of the search packets and crash
 ## One workaround is to first search for genes or signalling pathways involved in a particular diabetic complication and then